 If you’re planning on traveling to a hurricane-prone area, this handy guide from the U.S. Department of State will let you know when different regions will be in hurricane season:

 |Region||Start of Season||End of Season|

-Okay, now that we have a better sense as to what we’re looking at when we talk about hurricane season, let’s talk about why we’re here: how to prepare for travel.
-If you do decide to travel to a coastal region during hurricane season, here are some important steps you can take to keep yourself safe and have a good time:
+Okay, now that we have a better sense as to what we’re looking at when we talk about hurricane season, let’s now discuss why we’re here: how to prepare for travel during hurricane season.
+If you do decide to travel to a coastal region during hurricane season, here are some important steps you can take to keep yourself safe, manage the risk, and have a good time:

 Stay on top of the weather

 If you’re planning to travel to a region during its hurricane season, it’s important that you stay aware of any potential upcoming storms leading up to your travel.
-The first thing we recommend is setting yourself up to receive alerts from your airline, so they email or text you when there are any changes to your itinerary, or even cancellations.
+The first thing we recommend is setting yourself up to receive alerts from your airline, so they email or text you when there are any changes to your flight itinerary, or even cancellations of your trip entirely.
 Then, check the National Hurricane Center website for updates leading up to your trip – they usually know when one is coming 36 to 48 hours in advance.